In crime-hit Nigerian city, rape victims find their voice - France 24

 In those simple words, Sarah describes the nightmare that she and her flatmate endured when two armed men broke into their apartment in Port Harcourt, Nigeria's oil hub.

-Who the men were was, and remains, a mystery.
+The identity of the men was, and remains, a mystery.
 Both wore masks.

 Reeling from shame and fearful of stigma, the 25-year-old did not tell anyone she had been raped.
 Not the police, her family, even her friends.

-"Here you don’t talk about these things," Sarah -- her name changed for the purposes of this story -- told AFP.
+"Here you don't talk about these things," Sarah -- whose name was changed to protect her identity -- told AFP.

 Eventually, Sarah, a trained nurse, became worried about her health and plucked up the courage to go to a clinic run by Doctors Without Borders (MSF) that specialises in sexual violence.